 Phil Bozell took the early lead at Klash XXVI and held it until Jeff Ganus passed him with 87 laps remaining.
 The laps ticked off as Ganus maintained the lead.
 Caution free to this point, 37 laps to go proved pivotal.
 JR Roahrig got around Ganus and a lapped car spun on the front stretch taking both Roahrig and Ganus out of the race.
 When the race resumed, Tyler Roahrig and Phil Bozell led the field to green.
 Roahrig took the lead and Brain Bergakker moved around Bozell into second.
-With 30 laps remaining, it was Roahrig, Bergakker, Bozell, Steve Needles, Adam Terry and Brandon Lyons.
 With 17 to go the second and last caution of the race came out when Bozell and Needles made contact.
 Bergakker and Roahrig led the field back to green with Bergakker getting a fast start and taking the lead for several laps before Roahrig wrested it from him with 13 laps remaining.
 At the checkered it was Tyler Roahrig taking his second consecutive Klash joining only Andy Bozell and Terry Senneker Jr, in winning consecutive Klashes.
 Senneker holds the record for most Klash wins (5) and most consecutive (3).
 Bergakker crossed the line two seconds behind followed by Adam Terry, Bozell and Brandon Lyons.
 Austin Maynard won the "B" feature.
 Brian Campbell took quick time (13.061) and Johnny VanDoorn finally got his win in the ARCA/CRA Super Series race.